DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 ### Scene 2 - The Corridor

 ** Background **
+In the corridor, the inventor is faced with her past.
+The corridor consists of holographic panels that the inventor encounters, she stands and contemplates over the things that got her to where she is today.
+The player here is meant to be given as much context as possible in order for them to grasp the kind of person they are in this reality.
+They are someone important, but beyond that, they have an important choice to make.
 ** Interactions Sequence **
+- The inventor
 ** Implementation**

 ### Scene 3 - The Lab

+** Background **
-Background of the scene: the lab scene is the inventor's first encounter with one group of interest — the scientists.
+The lab scene is the inventor's second encounter with one group of interest — the scientists.
 The inventor would be greeted by the representative of the scientist group - Joseph, who is also her friend.
 Joseph would show the hyper-growth concept to the inventor in an attempt to persuade the inventor into supporting the scientists.

-** Background **

 ** Interactions Sequence **
+- Greeted by Joseph: when the inventor enters the lab, Joseph would come over and greet her
+- Follow Joseph and see him talking: after greeting, Joseph would ask the user to follow him over to the lab table.
+When the user comes, Joseph would introduce her to the concept of hypergrowth.
+- Pour the bottle: Joseph would instruct the inventor to pick up the yellow bottle on the table and pour it inside the blue container on the robot's hand.
+- See the plant grow: after the inventor successfully pours into the blue container, the inventor would see a pump transferring the yellow chemicals into the tube, and the plant will grow.
+- Respond to Joseph: after the inventor sees the plant growing quickly, Joseph will ask her if such an effect has changed her mind.
+Then a UI would appear asking the inventor to respond (has two options).
+Joseph would respond accordingly.
+- Leave the lab: the inventor received enough information and would like to take a walk outside to clear her head.
+Joseph would say goodbye to her and the inventor would go to the teleport portal and teleport to the outside world.

 ** Implementation**